 In the meantime, certain home remedies may provide short-term relief.

 Salt water is a natural antibacterial agent.
 Rinsing with salt water can help reduce inflammation and protect your teeth from infection.
 Combine 8 oz warm water with ½ teaspoon of salt and swish for 30 seconds and spit.

 OTC pain relievers, including acetaminophen (Tylenol), Ibuprofen (Advil), or aspirin (Bayer), can provide short term pain relief.
 Be sure to follow the instructions found on the label.

 An ice pack can help if your face or jaw is swollen.
 Wrap the ice pack in a cloth and place it at the site of the swelling for twenty minutes.
 This is especially helpful before bed.

 Eugenol is an active compound found in cloves that has anti-inflammatory properties.
 According to research applying eugenol to your gums can help ease pain and swelling.
 Soak ground cloves in water to make a paste and apply to the painful tooth.

 You should seek medical attention for the toothache if:

 Treatment for a toothache depends on how severe it is and what is causing it.
 For example, common treatment options include:

-If the underlying cause of your toothache is due to a large cavity, dental trauma, gum disease, or an infection, a dentist may recommend a more invasive restoration.
-For example, dental crowns, implants, and inlays are common options.
+If the underlying cause of your toothache is due to a large cavity, dental trauma, gum disease, or an infection, a dentist may recommend an X-ray.
+Depending on the results, a more invasive restoration may be necessary.
+Dental crowns, implants, and inlays are common options.